avinor/terraform-azurerm-cosmosdb-mongodb/README.md

 ## Capabilities

-The variable `capabilities` can be used to enable following capabilities (comma separated):
+The variable `capabilities` can be used to enable following capabilities (list of strings, see the example above):

-AllowSelfServeUpgradeToMongo36, DisableRateLimitingResponses, EnableAggregationPipeline, EnableCassandra, EnableGremlin, EnableTable, EnableServerless, MongoDBv3.4 and mongoEnableDocLevelTTL.
+* AllowSelfServeUpgradeToMongo36
+* DisableRateLimitingResponses
+* EnableAggregationPipeline
+* EnableCassandra
+* EnableGremlin
+* EnableTable
+* EnableServerless
+* MongoDBv3.4
+* mongoEnableDocLevelTTL